Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Introduction

-In this paper, we propose a \emph{time-domain} approach: We show that the symmetric colored QG MD RDF can be achieved by noise-shaped predictive coding and \emph{memoryless} dithered quantization (in the limit of high dimensional quantization) at all resolutions and all side-to-central distortion ratios.
-We establish this result by forming a nested prediction / noise-shaping structure containing a dithered DSQ scheme similar to~\cite{ostergaard:2009} in the outer loop and a predictive coder per each description in the inner loop, see for example Fig.~\ref{high_res}.
-Each of the predictive coders has the structure of the differential pulse-code modulation (DPCM) scheme, shown to be optimal in the SD setting in~\cite{zamir:2008}. \footnote{The idea of exploiting prediction in MD coding has previously been proposed by other authors, see for example the following related works~\cite{ingle:1995,regunthan:2000,vaishampayan:1999,nathan:2001}.
+Our time-domain approach extends the scheme of \cite{ostergaard:2009} to the colored case at a general resolution.
+We show that the symmetric colored QG MD RDF can be achieved by oversampled noise-shaped predictive coding and \emph{memoryless} dithered quantization (in the limit of high dimensional quantization) at all resolutions and all side-to-central distortion ratios.
+We establish this result by forming a nested prediction / noise-shaping structure containing a dithered DSQ scheme similar to~\cite{ostergaard:2009} in the outer loop and a predictive coder per each description in the inner loop.
+Each of the predictive coders has the structure of a differential pulse-code modulation (DPCM) scheme that was shown to be optimal in the SD setting in~\cite{zamir:2008}.
+These predictive coders exploit the source memory, and thereby minimize the coding rate and make sure that {\em memoryless entropy coding} is optimal.\footnote{The idea of exploiting prediction in MD coding has previously been proposed by other authors, see for example the following related works~\cite{ingle:1995,regunthan:2000,vaishampayan:1999,nathan:2001}.
 All these works faced the basic problem: Since DPCM uses prediction from the reconstruction rather than from the source itself, and this prediction should be reproduced at the decoder, it is not clear which of the possible reconstructions should be used for prediction.
-The present work solves this problem.} The role of the DSQ loop is to shape the quantization noise so that a desired trade-off between the side distortions and the central distortion is achieved.
-It was shown in \cite{ostergaard:2009} that the central distortion is given by the power of the noise that falls within the in-band spectrum (i.e.\ the part of the frequency spectrum which overlaps the source spectrum) whereas the side distortion is given by the power of the complete noise spectrum, i.e.\ the in-band and the out-of-band noise spectrum.
-It was furthermore shown that any ratio of side-to-central distortion can be obtained by proper shaping of the quantization noise.
-We establish a similar result here.
-In particular, the predictive coders exploit the source memory and thereby minimize the coding rate and make sure that memoryless entropy coding is optimal.
-Moreover, the DSQ loop performs the noise shaping, which is required in order to achieve any desired pair of side and central distortions.
-At general resolutions, the optimal noise shaping depends upon the source spectrum.
-However, at high resolutions, the optimal noise shaping becomes independent of the source spectrum and converges to a piece-wise constant function with a single jump discontinuity.
+The present work solves this problem, using a combination of oversampling, and Nyquist-rate side-receiver-based prediction. } The role of the DSQ loop is to shape the quantization noise so that a desired trade-off between the side distortions and the central distortion is achieved.
+At general resolutions, the optimal noise shaping is determined by the two-parameter solution in the first part of the paper, and it depends upon the source spectrum.
+However, at high resolutions, the optimal noise shaping becomes independent of the source spectrum, and converges to that of a white source \cite{ostergaard:2009}: a piece-wise constant function with a single jump discontinuity.